ccardea/osy-site/yoga/yama.md

 When established in truthfulness, fruit [of action] depends on [the yogi's own] action.

 In modern terms, this is known as taking responsibility for one's actions.
 The yogi does not make excuses or blame others for his circumstances, but realizes that they are the result of his own actions.
 This is not always easy.

-Some traditional translators interpret the sutra to mean that the yogi becomes infallible, but this has been rejected by modern scholars.

 ### *Asteya* - not stealing
 Obvious forms: not taking anything that doesn't belong to you.